stratus-ss/openshift-ai/docs/src/rhoai_rbac.md

     allowedGroups: "system:authenticated"
 ```

+You can then apply the changes by using `oc apply -f <myfile>.yaml`

 > [!IMPORTANT]
 > If you want to specify a list of groups, they need to be comma separated:
 > ```